Our AI Detects Your AI — Revealing the Secret Blockchain DApp World of Bots (Part 1 — EOS)

 Key discovery: AnChain.AI discovered that in Q1 2019 blockchain bots contributed to 51% of unique accounts and 75% of transactions.
-In other words, every day the equivalence of $6 million USD in transaction volume is driven by bad bots.
+In other words, every day the equivalent of $6 million USD in transaction volume is driven by bots.

-AnChain.AI leverages artificial intelligence (AI) to reveal how prevalent bot activity is within the blockchain DApp world.
+AnChain.AI leverages artificial intelligence (AI) to reveal the prevalence of bot activity within the blockchain DApp world.
 To date, this analysis is the largest scale study of bot activity within the DApp ecosystem.

 - In terms of unique accounts, the most active DApp (DApp-1) has only a small percentage of bot activity.

 - The remaining Top 10 DApps (DApps-2–10) all have substantial bot activity.